Spotswood, Victoria: Film

 Spotswood was the setting of the eponymous Australian film, Spotswood, made in 1990–1991, released in 1992, starring Anthony Hopkins.
 Most of the scenes in Spotswood were shot in the suburb, but the moccasin factory is fictional and doesn't exist in Spotswood; the factory scenes in the movie were shot in the old sewage pumping station.
 Moccasins are a derogatory stereotype for the western suburbs of Melbourne; implying a lack of class, culture and sophistication even though they are commonly used elsewhere in Australia.
 The suburb was the main location in the clay animation short-film Harvie Krumpet.

 Transport

 Spotswood railway station is served by train services on the Werribee and Williamstown lines.
 Several bus routes also traverse the suburb.

 Sport

-The suburb has an Australian Rules football team competing in the Western Region Football League.
+The suburb has an Australian Rules football team the Spotswood Football Club competing in the Western Region Football League.
 The Spotswood Cricket Club also plays at McLean Reserve and competes in the Victorian Sub District Cricket Association.
 Golfers play at the course of the Westgate Golf Club on Creek Street.